Panda Express Teriyaki Chicken Recipe

 • Reheat: When you’re ready for another round, reheat the chicken gently in the microwave or on the stove.
 Add a splash of water if the sauce has thickened too much in the fridge.

-• Freezing: If you’ve made a big batch, you can freeze portions for later in freezer-safe containers.
+• Freezing: If you’ve made a large batch, you can freeze portions in freezer-safe containers for later use.
 Just thaw in the fridge overnight before reheating.
 You can also freeze the sauce on it’s own for later.

 Our Top 3 Money Saving Tips for This Recipe